TomAugspurger/blog-source/content/Quiz 1 Review.md

 - When to reject vs. fail to reject $H_0$?
     + Look at the definitions of a p-value on `p.
 26`.
 We reject $H_0$ when the p-value (the risk of wrongly rejection $H_0$ when it's actually true) is small compared the $\alpha$, our risk tolerance.
 - $p_0$ vs. $\hat{p}$ in the denominator for $Z$.
 Be careful with the formula.
-- It is true that clothing is the first choice ... vs. Sufficient evidence to conclude that clothing is the first choice...
+- `It is true that clothing is the first choice ...` vs. `Sufficient evidence to conclude that clothing is the first choice ...` aren't quite the same.

-2b: Selection H_a != and check the box.
+2b: Select $H_a \neq$ to get a CI and check the box to use the normal (Z) distrubtion.